Ruth-Ch/ML-BookReview-Clustering/README.md

 # ML-BookReview-Clustering
-Final lab project for Break Through Tech ML Foundations.
-Used KMeans clustering to discover themes in book reviews using unsupervised learning.
+ This notebook clusters book reviews using KMeans and TF-IDF vectorization to discover themes in book reviews using unsupervised learning.